UNION ARENA: Every Sword Art Online Vol. 2 Deck, Ranked

 While Goddesses has always been a rogue deck stronger than most players realize, its biggest weakness by far is that in the process of taking your own life you inevitably put yourself at risk of being destroyed by your opponent before they’ve really earned it.
 However, being able to add life back gives you the protective layer you need to use your powerful effects that take your own life without it being a huge risk.

-Goddesses should be an absolute force to be reckoned with following the release of SAO Vol. 2.
+Goddesses should be an absolute force to be reckoned with following the release of SAO Vol. 2, while it’s high skill ceiling might keep it out of the top tier for competitive play.

 #2 Green GGO